bobzoller/recipes/README.md

 Our Recipes
 ===========

-Just a repo of recipes we like in markdown format.
+Just a repo of recipes we like.

+* Create a new JSON recipe file
+* run `rake build`
+* HTML gets built into html/